Fuji-Hakone Guest House - Ryokan Guide & Tattoo Policy

 Bathing Experience & Onsen Etiquette

-White gravel underfoot, soft lighting, open sky โ the outdoor tub sits in a small Japanese-style garden, fed by the same Owakudani source as the indoor bath.
+White gravel underfoot, soft lighting, open sky: the outdoor tub sits in a small Japanese-style garden, fed by the same Owakudani source as the indoor bath.
 The water arrives milky and opaque with a faint sulfur smell, hot enough that you ease in slowly.
 It leaves your skin noticeably smoother when you towel off.
 The indoor bath is simpler and slightly cooler, good for longer soaks or colder nights when the open air cuts too sharp.
-You book in half-hour slots, and on quieter evenings you can take a second round.
-The scale is intimate โ two people fit comfortably, and the silence between sessions is part of the rhythm.
+You sign up for a slot on the hallway whiteboard, and on quieter evenings you can take a second round.
+The scale is intimate; two people fit comfortably, and the silence between sessions is part of the rhythm.

 Map